sja31dev/flickr-photo-stream/README.md

 The Flickr API has no Access-Control-Allow-Origin header present, so an API proxy/translation is also included in the solution.
 This is written in [Node.js](https://nodejs.org/) using [Express](https://expressjs.com/) framework.

+The Flickr API sometimes contains incorrectly escaped single quotes that cause the JSON parser to fail.
+These are corrected before parsing the response to JSON.

 ### Possible future improvements